 Both studies provided invaluable and direct contact with our users and laid the groundwork for creating experiences accessible to all of our users.

 An image of a Smartsheet user interface marked up to show the tab order in Card View.

 Building our team

 To support our growing accessibility practice, we are scaling up our cross-functional accessibility team.
 We have hired an Accessibility UX Researcher and Program Manager to scale our research and roadmap.
-We are also hiring for two Accessibility Designers and two Front-End Accessibility Engineers.

 Our goal is to identify the greatest barriers for our users and to take proactive steps to remediate them by driving accessibility fixes, enhancements, and tooling across product teams.
 Our development teams have adopted automated tooling (Axe Core) to catch common accessibility problems and prevent them from reaching our customers.
 For our existing products, we have just completed two audits with an external vendor and released two new Voluntary Product Accessibility Templates (VPATs) on our Accessibility Resource Hub.
 The first is a new and expanded VPAT for Smartsheet (covering 21 product areas) and the second is for our Resource Management solution.
 Later this year, we are expanding the scope of our accessibility evaluations with two additional VPATs – one for our mobile experience and one for Brandfolder, our recently-acquired Digital Asset Management (DAM) solution.